Viva la France: 9 things I've learned from 72 hrs of work in France.

 4) Strikes, unions and work ethics

 I've always been pro-EU, while being pro-UK.
 Britain is my homeland and has it's identity, strengths and problems.
 France has it's identity, strengths and problems.
 So does Spain, Italy, Belgium..........
 Putting all those counties together means their collective strengths outweigh their collective weaknesses and competition or threats from Asia, Russia, the America's and so on can be worked on together and trade within the EU benefits all of the EU states.
 Any single EU state weakness doesn't make the whole system fall.
 It's not perfect, there is give and take and compromise which NIMBY'ers and UKIP'ers will always object to but leaving the pact means that our weaknesses have no support.
 Our strengths are no longer reflective of the all, just of our own.
-I do not want a United States of Europe and I can never imagine a time when this would ever happen - each individual state is to proud, historic, individualistic and unique to ever come together in a United States ideal.
+I do not want a United States of Europe and I can never imagine a time when this would ever happen - each individual state is to proud, historic, individualistic and unique to ever come together in a United States ideal.72 hours in France - I've loved it.
+I have more EU travel planned with work in the coming months and I've always had an interest in exploring more of Europe.
+Past 72hrs in UK Brexit politics may have been messed up, but Europe isn't.

 Comments